Let’s get one thing straight: cheap wines of decent quality aren’t mythical. Spending $10–$15 on wine does go a long way if you know where to look.

 Garnacha wines entice with lively red cherry flavors that are underpinned by black pepper and licorice.

 The same grape that brings us delightful rosado in northern Spain also provides excellent value red wines.
-Producers typically use younger vines produce rosé, but the best reds generally come from older vines that offer more concentration and depth.
+Producers typically use younger vines to produce rosé, but the best reds generally come from older vines that offer more concentration and depth.

 - Where to look: The regions of Calatayud, Campo de Borja, Cariñena, Terra Alta, and Vinos de Madrid offer both excellence and obscene value.